link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 2. For transparency of cost, the customer shall compare the costs of the project to the cost of replacing equipment.

 ### Broader Implications/Ethics
 This project will act as a means of improving the current tennis team’s training efficiency, device accessibility, and facility maintenance.

-In reference to the IEEE Code of Ethics, the tennis ball collection project team ennobles a high ethical and professional conduct by:

-1. Actively strategize an ethical solution, executing it in a sustainable manner.

-2. Maintain a product produced from the latest of our technical competence in pursuit of improving the common good in the tennis community.

-3. Establish a constant tenacity concerning the development of our product secured in expansive knowledge and notion.
+Globally, considering the demand for this product, it could contribute to resource depletion.
+Economically, this product could save TN Tech funding as we are modifying the existing model instead of purchasing a new one.
+From an environmental perspective, the process of designing our product could contribute to global waste and energy consumption.
+Socially, this product could create disparities between well-funded sports facilities and underprivileged communities.
+We are adament to developing a solution that is within health and safety regulations,  mindful of resource usage.

 ### Resources